Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

-We adapt established reporting standards \cite{schulz2010consort}: single-blind assessment (sanitising scaffold artefacts before scoring), transparent deviation reporting, and intention-to-treat framing.
-For non-significant comparisons, we apply TOST equivalence testing \cite{schuirmann1987tost, lakens2017equivalence} with pre-registered equivalence bounds of $\pm$2 pp, enabling us to distinguish ``no evidence of harm'' from ``evidence of no harm,'' a distinction that current scaffold safety evaluations almost never make.
-The ICH E9 guidelines \cite{iche9} inform our approach to multiplicity correction and sensitivity analysis.
+We have applied the same reporting principles as existing studies~\cite{schulz2010consort}: single-blind assessment (the scaffold artifacts were removed prior to scoring), transparent deviation reporting, and an intention-to-treat approach.
+All comparisons are evaluated against pre-registered TOST equivalence bounds of $\pm 2$~pp~\cite{schuirmann1987tost, lakens2017equivalence}, separating ``no evidence of harm'' from ``evidence of no harm''; statistically significant but TOST-equivalent effects (ReAct, RD~$=\,-0.7$~pp) are reported as both, and current scaffold safety evaluations almost never make either distinction.
+The ICH E9 guidelines~\cite{iche9} inform our approach to multiplicity correction and sensitivity analysis.

-This methodological import is not incidental to our format-dependence finding; it is what enabled it.
-Without specification curve analysis, the option-preserving variant's recovery of 40--89\% of map-reduce degradation would be a single data point.
-With 384 specifications, we can show that this recovery is robust across scoring methods, model subsets, and statistical specifications, establishing format conversion rather than reasoning disruption as the dominant mechanism with high confidence.
-The replication crisis taught psychology that underdetermined analyses produce unreliable findings \cite{opensciencecollab2015replication}; AI safety evaluation currently suffers from exactly this underdetermination, and our methodological approach demonstrates that the tools to address it already exist.
+The format-dependence finding itself carries methodological weight.
+The 40--89\% recovery through an option-preserving variant, replicated across 384 analytic specifications, establishes format conversion (not reasoning disruption) as the dominant mechanism, with robustness across scoring method, model subset, and statistical specification.
+Psychology learned through the replication crisis~\cite{opensciencecollab2015replication} that under-determination is a structural problem rather than a per-paper one.
+AI safety evaluation sits in the same epistemic position, and the methodology assembled here is designed against it.